How to Plan an Optimised Truck Route: Step-by-Step Guide

 - Multi-Day: Stops are automatically deferred to the next valid time window if necessary

-5. How Loading Unit Details Improve Optimization
+5. How Loading Unit Details Improve Optimisation

 - Unit type (e.g. pallet, container)